dagrz/nba-matchup-luck/README.md

 This tool analyzes matchup luck in ESPN Fantasy Basketball leagues by comparing actual performance against expected performance across all categories.

+If a team has been really lucky with matchups they might not be as strong as their record indicates, and vice versa.
+For example if two really strong teams matchup and one team wins each stat category by a small amount, the loser would likely have beat any other team but does not get credit for it.

 ## Overview

 The matchup luck calculator:
 - Calculates how each team would have performed against every other team each week
-- Shows which teams have been lucky (performing above expected) or unlucky (performing below expected)
+- Shows which teams have been lucky (performing better in their matchup that against the field) or unlucky (performing worse in their matchup than against the field)
-- Identifies the most unlucky single-week performance
+- Identifies the most lucky and unlucky single-week performance

 ## Installation